Rukhsana Noor

 Rukhsana Noor (1959 – 12 January 2017) was a Pakistani journalist, poet and script-writer.

 She completed her master in Mass Communications from the University of the Punjab where she later joined as a teacher.

+She was married to film director Syed Noor.
+They had three daughters and a son.
+Rukhsana, who had been suffering from cancer for several years, died in Lahore in January 2017.

 Works

 She was known for the following notable works: